Ukratic/Jedha_fullstack/README.md

 #### Uber
 To optimize wait-time, create algorithms that will determine where are the hot-zones that drivers should be in at any given time of day

-*EDA, Sklearn, XGBoost, linear regression, regularization, logistic regression, decision trees, random forests, voting & boosting algorithms, gridsearch & cross validation, K-Means, DBSCAN, Gaussian Mixture, KNN*
+*Scikit-learn, XGBoost, linear regression, regularization, logistic regression, decision trees, random forests, voting & boosting algorithms, gridsearch & cross validation, K-Means, DBSCAN, Gaussian Mixture, KNN*
 <br><br>

 #### 4. Predictive analysis of unstructured data using artificial intelligence
 #### AT&T Spam Detector
 Build a deep learning model that can automatically flag spams based on message content

-*Tensorflow, Keras, Natural Language Processing, Tokenization, Encoding, Lemmatization*
+*Tensorflow, Keras, Transformers, Natural Language Processing : Tokenization, Encoding, Lemmatization, Embedding*
 <br><br>

 #### 5. Industrialization of a machine learning algorithm and automation of decision-making processes
 #### Getaround
-*Flask, Streamlit, API endpoints, machine learning models, model deployment, Heroku, Github*
+Build a dashboard and documented online API that will allow a business team to determine optimal delay between rentals.
+*Work in progress* <br>
+*Dash, Streamlit, Docker, FastAPI, Machine Learning, Model deployment, Render, Github*
 <br><br>

 #### 6. Administration of data management projects
-#### TBD
+#### Protective Forests
-*TBD*
+An analysis and presentation of the state of protective forests in Switzerland and main factors of growth.
+*Work in progress* <br>
+*Earth Engine, Satellite imagery, Meteorological data (Daymet), Xarray, Google Cloud Platform*